laravel-json-api/docs/1.0/testing/assertions.md

 ### assertExactMetaWithoutData

-The `assertMetaWihoutData` method asserts that:
+The `assertExactMetaWihoutData` method asserts that:

 - The response has a `200 OK` response status;
 - The response content type is `application/vnd.api+json`; AND